OSInside/kiwi/doc/source/image_description/elements.rst

 of :file:`description.xml`.
 The validation of the result happens after the inclusion of all `include` references.
-The value for the `from` attribute is interpreted as an URI, as of now only local URI types are supported.
+The value for the `from` attribute is interpreted as an URI, as of now only local URI types are supported as well as the `this://` resource locator which translates into the path to the KIWI image description.

 .. note::